euctrl-pru/airport-dashboard/README.md

     source(here("R","generate-apt-layout.R"), encoding = "UTF8")
     ```

 1. Generate the various airport HTML pages.
+  You can use the DEBUG_/BUILD_ variables to reduce the amount of generation
+  during development, see below for details.
   This is a **MANDATORY** step to generate the dashboard.

     ```